B612-Asteroid-Institute/validate_findorb/README.md

 ## Installation and Dependencies

+**This project requires** a Linux Based System, Python 3, and a working *current* installation of Find_Orb (preferably installed with conda).
+It is beneficial to also have a [conda based package manager](https://docs.conda.io/en/latest/) and [Jupyter](https://jupyter.org/) for ease of use.

 To install *Validate Find_Orb* as a python package, clone this repository, and `cd` into the folder.
 Then follow the directions below for your use case,

 ### Installing Dependencies with conda